dadebeats/lol-nlp-prediction/README.md

   by users or reviewers.
 - Final extracted events and predictions used in the thesis are provided directly in the repository.

+## `winner_prediction/baseline_lstm.py`

+This module implements the full training, evaluation, and reporting pipeline used for all LSTM-based baselines in the thesis.
+It is designed as a single, self-contained experiment driver that combines data preparation, model training, hyperparameter search, and result logging.

+The script is not intended as a reusable library component; instead, it serves as an executable experiment specification whose behavior is controlled entirely via command-line arguments.

+---

+### External libraries and dependencies

+The implementation relies on the following core libraries:

+- **PyTorch** (`torch`, `torch.nn`, `torch.optim`)
+  Used for defining the LSTM model, loss functions, optimization, and training loops.

+- **NumPy**
+  Used for numerical operations, aggregation of metrics, and deterministic seeding where applicable.

+- **Pandas**
+  Used for loading datasets, manipulating tabular match data, and exporting results.

+- **scikit-learn**
+  Provides PCA for optional embedding dimensionality reduction and utilities for data normalization.

+- **Optuna**
+  Used for automated hyperparameter optimization when `--optuna_run` is enabled, including trial pruning based on intermediate validation results.

+- **Matplotlib**
+  Used to generate and save training and validation curves.

+The script assumes that datasets have already been fully preprocessed and are available locally in CSV or Parquet format.

+---

+### High-level execution flow

+At a high level, execution proceeds through the following stages:

+1. **Argument parsing and configuration**
+   Command-line arguments are parsed to determine the dataset, target variable, feature configuration, training hyperparameters, and whether Optuna-based optimization is enabled.
+In Optuna mode, selected arguments are overwritten by trial-specific values.

+2. **Dataset loading and preprocessing**
+   The dataset is loaded using Pandas.
+Feature preprocessing is applied according to the selected `feature_fn`, including optional PCA projection for embedding features.

+3. **Sequence construction**
+   Match-level rows are converted into fixed-length sequential samples.
+   For each target match, historical matches are retrieved in chronological order, grouped by exact team roster, and truncated or filtered according to `k` and `min_history`.
+These sequences form the inputs to the LSTM.

+4. **Model initialization**
+   An LSTM-based sequence model is instantiated using the specified architecture parameters (hidden size, number of layers, bidirectionality, pooling strategy).
+Output heads differ depending on whether the task is classification or regression.

+5. **Training and validation loop**
+   The model is trained for a fixed number of epochs, with validation performed after each epoch.
+The best-performing model checkpoint is tracked according to the selected validation metric.

+6. **Repetition and aggregation**
+   The entire training procedure can be repeated multiple times (`--runs`) to account for non-determinism.
+Metrics are aggregated across runs and reported as mean and standard deviation.

+7. **Reporting and persistence**
+   Training curves are saved as figures, and the best model checkpoint is stored to disk.
+Final performance summaries are printed to standard output.

+---

+### Hyperparameter optimization flow

+When Optuna optimization is enabled:

+- A study is created with a user-specified objective metric.
+- Each trial samples a configuration and runs a shortened training loop.
+- Poorly performing trials may be terminated early via pruning.
+- After optimization, the best trial’s parameters are used for the final training runs reported in the thesis.

+This mode reuses the same data loading and training logic as standard runs, ensuring comparability between optimized and non-optimized experiments.

+---

+### Design notes

+- The script deliberately prioritizes **experiment traceability** over modular abstraction.
+- Data preparation, training, and evaluation are colocated to minimize hidden state across runs.
+- All randomness-sensitive operations are repeated and aggregated rather than relying on a single deterministic seed.

+This structure ensures that results reported in the thesis correspond directly to explicit, reproducible script invocations.